catamphetamine/react-pages/README.md

 The final step is to set up the main web server like this

- * All Http GET requests starting with `/assets` return static files
+ * For example, all Http GET requests starting with `/assets` return static files
- * All Http GET requests starting with `/api` call REST API methods
+ * For example, all Http GET requests starting with `/api` call REST API methods
  * All the other Http GET requests are proxied to `http://localhost:3000` for webpage rendering

 (see the aforementioned example projects for reference)